 On June 18, 1983, Sally K. Ride become the first American woman in space, nearly 20 years after Soviet Valentina Tereshkova became the first female to break the Earth’s bounds.

 On her first of two missions, Ride helped mobilize two different satellites in her role as mission specialist.
 She was responsible for the 50-foot remote manipulator arm used to maneuver payloads in and out of the shuttle’s cargo bay.

-In Space Center Houston’s Astronaut Gallery, a pair of Ride’s in-flight coveralls commemorate her historic contribution to space exploration.
+In Space Center Houston’s Astronaut Gallery, a pair of in-flight coveralls similar to ones worn by Ride to commemorate her historic contribution to space exploration.

 Like most astronauts, these coveralls are very versatile.
 With a variety of pockets useful for storing necessary flight items such as tools, these coveralls were practical in the weightlessness of microgravity.